stjudecloud/docs/docs/guides/genomepaint/index.md

 <img src="./media/image61.png" style="width:7.1in;height:2.23611in" />

-In the above example, it shows coverage of WGS and RNA-seq of tumor, and the allelic-imbalance from the tumor-normal paired WGS results.
+In the above example, it shows coverage of WGS and RNA-Seq of tumor, and the allelic-imbalance from the tumor-normal paired WGS results.

 [Learn more about the allelic-imbalance track](https://docs.google.com/document/d/1dZIOoLLbQE-kmZ31Ia_5cud30d9UeRodP4hRCSw3HII/edit?usp=sharing).